 Consecrated in 1594, the Oliwa Cathedral is striking both inside and out.
 Upon entering, visitors can see the entire length of the church and the decorative high altar, which is made to look like heaven with angels hovering above it.

-However, it is for the organ which sits over the entrance, that many people visit Oliwa Cathedral.
+However, it is for the organ which sits over the entrance that many people visit Oliwa Cathedral.
 Built in the 1700s (over a period of 30 years), the organ has more than 7,800 pipes.
 Short 20-minute concerts are played several times daily.

 Pacholek Hill

 Rising to the west of Oliwa Park is Pacholek Hill.
-The forested area has several walking/biking trails, a few of which lead to a hill-top viewing platform that provides 360-degree views over Oliwa and to the sea.
+The forested area has several walking/biking trails, a few of which lead to a hill-top viewing platform that provides 360-degree views over Oliwa and out the sea.

-Whether you decided to go to Westerplatte or Oliwa, find a spot with a view to enjoy the picnic you assembled at the Market Hall in the morning.
+Whether you decided to go to Westerplatte or Oliwa, find a spot with a view to enjoy the picnic you assembled from the Market Hall.
 Alternatively: there is a fast-food kiosk at Westerplatte and a restaurant in Oliwa Park.
+After your leisurely lunch, make your way back to Gdansk to spend the afternoon at the Solidarity Museum.

 The Solidarity Museum is one of the Gdansk top attractions – and, in our opinion, a Gdansk must see sight.
 The permanent exhibition at the European Solidarity Center details what led to the formation of Solidarity and its impact on Poland.